wemcdonald/spotify-reverse-playlist/README.md

   - Make sure your Client ID and Client Secret are correct
   - Verify that you've added the correct redirect URI in your Spotify app settings
   - Try running with the `--refresh` flag to force a new authentication
-  - Delete the `.spotify-token.json` file to start fresh
+  - Delete the token file to start fresh

 - **Permission errors**: